andy-1au/Youtube-Data-Downloader/README.md

 7. You will be given a API key

-Documentation fo the YOUTUBE API V3 can be found [here](https://developers.google.com/youtube/v3/docs)
+NOTE: Documentation for the YOUTUBE API V3 can be found [here](https://developers.google.com/youtube/v3/docs)

 >### How is the Youtube API used